ganeshtata/c-_primer_notes/Chapter2_Variables_and_ Basic_Types/Primitive Built-in Types.md

 ### Exercise 2.1: What are the differences between int, long, long long, and short?
 Between an unsigned and a signed type?
 Between a float and a double?
 * The primary difference between int, long, and long long is the **size of the data** that each of these data types can hold.
 A _long_ is at least as large as an _int_, which means it might hold larger values than _int_.
 There is a similar relationship between _long_ and _long long_.
 * An unsigned type holds values ranging from 0 to its size.
-A signed type holds both positive and negative values, and thus the range is equally divided between signed and unsigned values.
+A signed type holds both positive and negative values, and thus the range is equally divided between positive and negative values.
+For example, an _unsigned char_ can store values from 0 through 255.
+But, a _signed char_ can store values from -128 through 127. ( In many architectures, the first bit is reserved as the sign bit, which indicates the sign of the data )
 * Both *float* and *double* are used for storing **floating point** values.
 Float yields upto 7 significant digits, whereas double yields upto 16.
 That is, double is more precise.

 ### Exercise 2.2: To calculate a mortgage payment, what types would you use for the rate, principal, and payment?
 Explain why you selected each type.